dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 * The EF Core context and entity classes are in a .NET Core class library.
 * A .NET Core console app or web app references the class library.

-It's also possible to [put only migrations code in a separate class library project](xref:core/managing-schemas/migrations/projects).
+It's also possible to [put migrations code in a class library separate from the EF Core context](xref:core/managing-schemas/migrations/projects).

 ### Other target frameworks